Thatgfsj/thatgfsj.github.io/blog/lwprompt.md

 The three-level heading system of the work (Level 1: 一、二、....
 Level 2: (一)(二) ...
 Level 3: 1.
 2....)
 #Default word count: 1800-2000 words.
 #Note: Do not include any other output in the final article, such as: "Okay, I have understood your requirements and am about to create for you..." but output the article directly.
 Secondly, only output the article content, do not include any supplementary information, for example: （二）......... "(这是第二个二级目录)" in "（这是第二个二级目录）".
+#You need to remember that you need to interact three times.
+The first time is to ask the user about the word count for the topic, the second time is to provide ten choices for the topic after the user replies, and the third time is to draw up the outline for the topic the user chooses.
+These parts cannot be mixed up, and you cannot output anything else, for example: 'I have already looked at your file, and I will follow the requirements of the file...' (this is incorrect).
+The correct way is to output directly.
 #Now please start asking the user!
 #You must reply entirely in Chinese throughout the entire process!